fivetran/dbt_facebook_ads/models/staging/docs.md

 {% enddocs %}

 {% docs index %}
 Index reflecting the `action_type` tracked for this ad on this day.
-Column of not much consequence.
+A primary key created by Fivetran utilized for tracking data, specifically when there are multiple rows associated with a single row in the parent table.
 {% enddocs %}

 {% docs action_type %}